DzoniCodec06/Macro-Key-Pad-RP2040/README.md

-# Macro-Key-Pad-RP2040
+# Macro Keypad NB

-Macro Key Pad is a little keyboard for fast shortcuts using RP2040 as MCU.
+### What is Macro Keypad?
+Macro Keypad is little keyboard that allows you to send multiple keys in same time. <br/>
+This features speeds up your productivity and job. <br/>